Dramatic skies over Villa del Torre

 Vintage 2014 began with a mild winter.
 From April onwards, the weather started to get progressively worse, culminating in a surprisingly cold and wet summer.
 Meticulous trimming and selection was necessary at harvest time to select grapes of sufficient quality.
 Corvina, Corvinone, Rondinella and Oseleta are left to air dry at least until December and are then checked daily to ensure perfectly healthy grapes.
 This wine has structure and depth and shows mature fruit and spices – good acidity and smooth tannins.

 GW Score 5*

-Not only has the bar been raised with the quality of all wines over the last 40 years but the scenery is to die for.
-History, scenery and experience make this area almost unchartered.
-This was a very enriching journey and one I’m glad i did.
-Give this region a try and find something “just off the beaten track” that you just wouldn’t normally have.
-Who wouldn’t like a christmas pudding in a wine or cracked black pepper smattered all over a dark red !!
-Valpolicella is is now a top ten region for me now
+Give this region a try and find something “just off the beaten track” that you just wouldn’t normally experience.
+Who wouldn’t like a christmas pudding in a wine or cracked black pepper smattered all over a dark red !
+Valpolicella is is now a top ten region for me.

 Herbie Hancock – Gershwin’s world